 - Physically controlling the victim if the victim attempts to resist, and

-- Warnings to the victim that revealing the molestation would jeopardize the family.
+- Warnings to the victim that revealing the molestation would jeopardize their family.

-When deciding whether a lewd act was accomplished by duress, a jury may consider all the circumstances, including:
+When deciding whether a lewd act was accomplished by duress, a jury may consider the totality of the circumstances, including:

 - The age of the child,

-- The difference in size between the victim and the defendant, and
+- The difference in size between the victim and you, and

 - The location where the interaction took place.